 * Each patient is unique and individual results may vary.

 - 1st patient: 36 y/o requesting reduction in the amount of skin of the upper eyelid.
 Bilateral upper eyelid surgery performed in our office under local I.V.
 Sedation.
 Operative time 1 hour.
 Postoperative photos at 4 months.

 - 2nd patient: 24 y/o with complaint of bulging of lower eyelids.
 Patient under went a lower eyelid blepharoplasty, performed in the office under a local I.V. sedation.
 Post-operative photos at 3 months.

 - 3rd patient: 55 y/o female with complaint of excessive skin of the upper lids.
 Underwent bilateral upper lid blepharoplasty in office.
 Post-operative photos after 4 months.

-Patients who have scheduled a blepharoplasty to get rid of their droopy eyelids should adhere to certain pre-procedure instructions.
+Patients who have scheduled a blepharoplasty to get rid of their droopy eyelids and remove excess fat under the eyes should adhere to certain pre-procedure instructions.
 If they smoke, they will need to quit several weeks before their surgery and continue to abstain for several weeks afterward as smoking can interfere with recovery and increase the risk of complications.